 Care of planted onion

-- Every few weeks after planting, apply nitrogen fertilizer to enhance big bulbs.
+- Every few weeks after planting, apply nitrogen fertilizer to enhance big bulbs in the onion farm.
 However, when onions start bulbing process, stop fertilizing.
-Also avoid putting back soil around the onions; the bulb needs to emerge above the ground.
+Also, avoid putting back soil around the onions; the bulb needs to emerge above the ground.

 - If mulch is used to retain soil moisture and prevent erosion, planted onions do not need consistent watering.
 About one inch of water — including rainwater if available — should be enough.
 Water more often during drought conditions.

-- Mulch, which can be grass clippings, hay, leaves or shredded tree bark, also helps in regulating soil temperature and stifle growth of weeds that steal soil nutrients.
+- Mulch, which can be grass clippings, hay, leaves, or shredded tree bark, also helps in regulating soil temperature and stifle the growth of weeds that steal soil nutrients.

 - Onion bolting is when the plant starts to show flower stalk.
 This could be because of heat and dry conditions.
 At such time, cut or pull the onion as when it starts to “bolt”, they are done and ripe for consumption.

-How to protect onion from pests and diseases
+How to protect onion farm from pests and diseases

-Unfortunately onions are also vulnerable to pests and diseases.
+Unfortunately, onion farms are also vulnerable to pests and diseases.
 Foliar diseases and bulb rots, such as slimy or ‘sour’ outer scales, is a bacterial disease that significantly reduces onion bulb quality.
-Pests that feed on onion include nematodes, stem and bulb eelworm, thirps and onion fly or maggot.
-Also frequent culprits are fungal diseases such as neck rot, mildew, rust and leaf rot.
+Pests that feed on onion include nematodes, stem and bulb eelworm, thrips, and onion fly or maggot.
+Also, frequent culprits are fungal diseases such as neck rot, mildew, rust, and leaf rot.

 - Get your seed supplies from a source that is certified as disease-free.

 - Discard extra organic debris and culls promptly.
-Good sanitation around the crop helps keep disease pathogen out of the planting area
+Good sanitation around the crop helps keep disease pathogens out of the planting area

 - Stop nitrogen fertilization after mid-season as nitrogen fertilizer delays bulb development and gives ample time for diseases to infest the crop.